derbuihan/grub2-starter-os/README.md

 # Real Hardware

-Write the ISO image to a USB memory.
+To write the ISO image to a USB memory stick, use the following command:

 ```bash
 sudo dd if=./myos.iso of=/dev/sdb
 ```

-Boot from the USB memory.
+Then, boot using the USB memory stick.

 # References